-PWR075: Avoid using GNU Fortran extensions
+PWR075: Avoid using compiler-specific Fortran extensions

 Issue